No foreign army bases in Egypt, army spokesman

-Military aid from the United States of $1.3 billion (810.6 million pounds) per year allows Egypt to reduce its defence procurement related costs, Colonel Ahmed Ali said in response to reports Egypt's army contracted with U.S.-based security companies.
+Military aid from the United States of $1.3 billion per year allows Egypt to reduce its defence procurement related costs, Colonel Ahmed Ali said in response to reports Egypt's army contracted with U.S.-based security companies.

 "There are no American or foreign military bases in Egypt," Ali told reporters on Thursday.
 "There never has been and there never will be any foreign military bases in Egypt.
 This is a fixed stance in Egyptian national security policy to preserve national sovereignty.